GlennHS/Scrum-Helper/README.md

 # Scrum Helper

+### Note: Stu has made a significantly better version of this, rendering this obsolete.
+Thank you Dan for your help with this project, as well as all my other projects.
+I'll always appreciate the learning you helped me with, your patience and your contributions to my work.

+---

 A web-based application to ease daily task status updates while ensuring that output is automatically formatted in a standardised manner.

-This application boasts a keyboard-driven workflow to make usage as fast as possible while supporting both a light and dark theme to suit your preference.
+This application boasts a keyboard-driven workflow to make usage as fast as possible while supporting multiple themes to suit your preference, as well as a dyslexia friendly font.

 ### Developing